Next T-group Workshop: October 3-5 near Chicago, Illinois

 - Potluck group dinner Friday and hosted group dinner Saturday (For lunches, bring your own or walk/drive/bike to local restaurants )

-- A beautiful and private retreat-like setting for our sessions in Emerald Hills, CA. (Overnight lodging not included.)
+- A beautiful and private retreat-like setting in Emerald Hills, CA. (Overnight lodging not included.)

 Dates & Schedule